Approximation of sheaves on algebraic stacks

 \begin{definition}[{\cite[D\'ef.~3.2.2]{raynaud-gruson}}] Let $\map{f}{X}{Y}$ be a morphism of algebraic stacks that is locally of finite type.
 The \emph{relative assassin} $\Ass(X/Y)$ is the subset $\bigcup_{y\in |Y|} \Ass(X_y)$ of $|X|$. \end{definition}

 Note that $X$ and $Y$ need not be noetherian in the definition above, but the finiteness condition ensures that the fibers are locally noetherian.
-If $\map{p}{X'}{X}$ is a flat morphism, locally of finite type, then $p(\Ass(X'/Y))\subseteq \Ass(X/Y)$ with equality if $p$ is surjective.
+If $f$ is flat and $X$ and $Y$ are locally noetherian, then $\Ass(X)=\bigcup_{y\in \Ass(Y)} \Ass(X_y) \subseteq \Ass(X/Y)$ by~\eqref{E:Ass}.
+The advantage of $\Ass(X/Y)$ is that it behaves well with respect to any base change $Y'\to Y$, whereas $\Ass(X)$ does not behave well with respect to non-flat base change, e.g., passage to a fiber.